WSU-kduncan/s24cicd-aschlotterbeck/README-CI.md

 			- Replace `<container-name>` with a useful container name of your choice.
 			- Replace `<image-name:tag>` with the specific image and version (tag) you want to use to run the container.
 			- Concerning `<port>:<port>`, as an example, your container is serving content on host port `111:`, while your container binds to the host port on `:222`.
 Now making the `-p <port>:<port>` portion of the command `111:222`.
 In other words, `container is serving content on host port 111:container binds to host on port 222`.
-			- To run my container locally on my system, I used `docker run -d --name hatwebsite -p 80:80 hatorders:v1.0`.
+			- To run my container locally on my system, I used `docker run -d --name hatwebsite -p 80:80 hatorders:latest`.
 			- Then I used `docker ps` to view currently running containers.
 			- You can also use `docker ps -a` to view active and exited containers on your system.